Repatriation

 i.
 Every repatriation is subject to payment of applicable taxes in India.

-iii.
+ii.
 Balances held in the NRO a/c should arise from his/her legitimate dues receivable in India.
 Accordingly, borrowed funds or receipt of funds from any other NRO account (unless legitimate income) cannot be repatriated.
+For Example: Mr. A (NRI) transfers Rs.
+10 Lakhs from his NRO A/c to NRO A/c of Mrs. A (NRI Wife), Mrs. A cannot repatriate the said funds.

-vi.
+v.
 RBI has instructed that gifts received from resident close relatives is permitted to be credited to NRO a/c of the NRI up to USD 250,000 only and thus in our opinion, repatriation of such receipt by NRI is indirectly limited up to this amount.
+Refer Note on LRS for transfer of gift by resident to non resident.